'Is This American-Style Civilization?': World Reacts To Presidential Debate

 DW's chief international editor Richard Walker said the event would "be seen as another piece of evidence that American democracy is in a pretty tattered state."

 Walker worried about how "non-democratic parts of the world" would perceive it.
 "China, for instance, is holding up its system of authoritarianism as the better way," he said.
 "They can pretty easily point to this debate and say, 'Is that what you want?
 Is democracy what you want?
-Or isn't our way better?'"
+Or isn't our way better?' "

 To many Chinese viewers, the chaos of the debate reflected that of the U.S. at large.